hongjiNH/NH.github.io/README.md

 ## How It Works

-- You provide a JSON file formatted with your quiz data.
+- You provide me a JSON file formatted with your quiz data.
 - The app reads your JSON and dynamically generates a quiz for users to take.
 - Easy, fast, and flexible!